In order to achieve a high level of inclusion, the best way to begin your presentation is to use what I refer to as ‘inclusive statements’.

 Great presenters follow a formula – if you don’t know the formula you’re missing out on a powerful result from your written and spoken communication.

-Specifically, my 13 Steps will help you:
+Specifically, the Persuasion Blueprint will help you:

 - Build deep rapport with your audience.